 Tile is easy to clean and oh so pretty!
 The great thing about tile is that you can be really creative with designs.
 Create colorful patterns for a Mediterranean feel or use black and white tile for a retro look.
 Tile flooring is a great option for those who live in four-season weather because of their natural energy efficiency.
 They absorb more solar energy than wood or carpet, keeping the floor warm.
 And because high grade tile is nearly scratch resistant, this flooring option is perfect for those whose sunroom will be installed in a high-traffic area.

-For a long time, linoleum got a bad reputation as being a cheap and gaudy flooring option.
+For a long time, linoleum had a bad reputation for being a cheap and gaudy flooring option.
 But recently it’s become much more popular.
 Since linoleum is durable, environmentally friendly and very affordable, it’s one of the best options for sunroom flooring.
 It’s made from renewable materials like linseed oil, ground cork or pine resin and manufacturers make it in variety of designs, patterns and colors.
 This is a great flooring option for medium to high traffic areas because of its durability and easy maintenance.

 Hardwood remains an ever-popular option for flooring.
-Elegant, warm and inviting, hardwood flooring is easy to maintain and relatively inexpensive.
+Elegant, warm, and inviting, hardwood flooring is easy to maintain and relatively inexpensive.
 Your choices are only limited by your imagination, as wood flooring is available in a variety of cuts, fabrications and finishes.
 Pre-fabricated wood panels are an easy and affordable option.

-One thing to keep in mind with hardwood flooring, is that it is less energy efficient than some other materials.
+One thing to keep in mind with hardwood flooring, is that it is less energy efficient than other materials.
 It doesn’t absorb and contain thermal energy like concrete or tile.
 If you live in a cold climate and your sunroom is not properly insulated, hardwood might not be the best option.